populse/mia_processes/docs/source/documentation/bricks/stats/spm/MultipleRegressionDesign.rst

 - *user_covariates_vectors* <=> Covariate.Vector* [#label]_ (a list of list of float, optional):
     Vectors of the covariates values used with Multiple regression.

-    user_covariates_names and user_covariates_centerings should be aslo filled.
+    user_covariates_names and user_covariates_centerings should be also filled.

     ::